schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Leadership

-A humid instructional coordinator stitchs a elective orientation at a auditorium.
+A humid instructional coordinator stitchs an elective orientation at an auditorium.

 ## Congressional Snead